e-lab/pytorch-demos/seq-learning-char/readme.md

-# Learn a sequence
-# compare GRU, CNN and Attention models
+# Learn a sequence: compare GRU, CNN and Attention models

 This demonstration learns a sequence of text data with GRU, CNN, Att models.
 It was designed to compare learning models